GAD-DIMNT-CPTEC/GSIBerror/docs/pt/uso.md

-            file_name         : string with the name of the file nlat              : integer with the number of latitude points nlon              : integer with the number of longitude points nsig              : integer with the number of vertical levels lats              : nd-array with the latitude values (-90 to 90) lons              : nd-array with the longitude values (0 to 360) levs              : nd-array with the vertical levels (1 to nsig)
+            file_name         : string with the name of the file nlat              : integer with the number of latitude points nlon              : integer with the number of longitude points nlev              : integer with the number of vertical levels lats              : nd-array with the latitude values (-90 to 90) lons              : nd-array with the longitude values (0 to 360) levs              : nd-array with the vertical levels (1 to nsig)